 Leftover Turkey (or Chicken) & Potato Pizza Recipe

-- 4 oz. turkey or chicken breast, cut into bite-sized pieces
+- 4 ounces turkey or chicken breast cut into bite-sized pieces

 - Let the potatoes cool slightly, then thinly slice half of the potatoes.
 Reserve the rest for another use.